Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 MRRSum of all monthly subscription feesGrowing consistently, low volatilityPredictability of revenue

-CACTotal sales & marketing spend ÷ new customersVaries; use payback period as proxyCost to acquire one new customer
+CACTotal sales and marketing spend ÷ new customersVaries; use payback period as proxyCost to acquire one new customer

 LTVARPU × Gross Margin % ÷ Churn Rate>3× CACLifetime value of one customer